FridaWikell/hangman-game/README.md

 ### Images

-The chalkboard, Super Mario, Yoshi, Luigi and Bowser images are all a free images from Pixabay.
+The chalkboard, Super Mario, Yoshi, Luigi and Bowser images are all free images from Pixabay.

 The hangman images were drawn in [Sketch](https://sketch.io/).

-To convert the images to webp, [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/) was used.
+To convert the images to webp, [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/) were used.
 [TinyPNG](https://tinypng.com/) was used to compress the images.

 ### Other